karol-dubas/MultithreadingCSharp/README.md

 });
 ```

-- To cancel own long running task we can use `CancellationToken.IsCancellationRequested`:
+- To cancel own long-running task we can use `CancellationToken.IsCancellationRequested`:

 ```cs
 Task.Run(() =>